pabele/synumses/README.rst

 Known Issues
 ------------

-- Quasi-Fermi-levels are not constant in thermodynamic equilibrium
+- Quasi-Fermi-levels are not constant in thermodynamic equilibrium.
-- The simulation of wide band gap material show convergence problems
+- The simulation of wide band gap material shows convergence problems.

 ..
 [CIT01] D. Scharfetter, H. Gummel, Large-signal analyses of a
 	   silicon read diode oscillator,